saivenkatg5/Kafka-Stuffs/README.md

   <summary> 1.
 How to create a topics in kafka ? </summary>
   <p>

  Creating the Kafka topic with 3 partitions and 3 replications.
-Please make sure you have adequate amount of brokers especially when you specify replication facotr is 3 (you must have 3 brokers added in the cluster).
+Please make sure you have adequate amount of brokers especially when you specify replication factor is 3 (you must have 3 brokers added in the cluster).
     To know the number of brokers in the kafka cluster, Login to Ambari/CM and navigate to kafka service where you will find the running brokers listed and another way is to check the broker znode in zookeeper.

 ```console